oculopharangeal dystrophy

 Causes

 OPMD is mainly caused by a genetic problem in the body.
 The problem is in a gene that has the information regarded to make a protein namely polyadenylate-binding protein (PABPN1).
 This defect leads to the production of a nonfunctional protein of PABPN1 in the muscle cells.
-The PABPN1 clumps inside the muscle cells cause the cells to die, which leads to muscle weakness in the body.
+The PABPN1 clumps inside the muscle cells causing the cells to die, which leads to muscle weakness in the body.

 The defective gene that causes OPMD is passed down from a parent to their child, which affects men and women equally.
 Mostly, a person with the condition has only one copy of the gene problem.
 Rarely, a person can get two copies of the gene, one from each parent, which leads to more severe OPMD and the condition will get worse more quickly.